the-muses-ltd/Hades-Machine-Learning-Lambda-Function-Container/README.md

 ## How to use your own saved models:
-We used a simple pretrained model that can be described as follows in keras:
+We used a simple CNN pretrained model on the standard MNIST dataset that can be described as follows in keras:

-# Create the model
 ```python
 model = Sequential()
 model.add(Conv2D(32, kernel_size=(3, 3), activation='relu', input_shape=input_shape))